fairybones/Project2-DreamThreads/README.md

 Navigate to http://localhost:3001 to browse Dream Threads!

 ## Usage
-Alternatively our site is deployed with Render at: [url] This shopping site is designed to give users an enchanting experience while browsing apparel, accessories & more online.
+Alternatively our site is deployed with Render at: https://project2-dreamthreads-1.onrender.com/homepage This shopping site is designed to give users an enchanting experience while browsing apparel, accessories & more online.

 ## Contribution Guidelines